 Is Anglicanism Reformed Catholic?

-A better historical understanding of the term "reformed catholic" is found in leaders such as Cranmer, Parker, Jewell, Whitfield, the Wesleys, Simeon, Ryle, and Packer.
-These Anglicans were "reformed catholic" in the sense of honoring both the best doctrine and practice of the ancient church and the insights of the Reformation.
-Anglicans have affirmed that the Medieval and Renaissance Church needed serious reforming, but they have also affirmed the catholic elements of their heritage, especially elements of liturgy and theology received from the Church of the early centuries.
-Most Anglicans since 1549 have respected both the ancient Catholic tradition and major insights of the Reformation, and many contemporary Anglicans do the same.
+In contrast to the extremes mentioned above, a better understanding of the term "reformed catholic" has existed among many Anglicans over five centuries.
+Anglicans have been "reformed catholic" in the sense of honoring both the best doctrine and practice of the ancient church and certain insights of the Reformation era.
+Anglicans have acknowledged that the Medieval and Renaissance Church needed serious reforms, while also affirming the catholic elements of their heritage, especially elements of liturgy and theology received from the Church of the early centuries.
+Most Anglicans since 1549 have respected both the ancient Catholic tradition and some insights of the Reformation.
 Being both catholic and reformed is part of the Anglican heritage, and it continues to be a distinctive part of Anglican Christianity.